Top 5 Storm Damage Tree Cleanup Techniques

 1. Check Entire Yard First

-The first thing you really need to do when the storm has passed is just surveying the damage done to your yard.
+First, you need survey the damage to your yard after a storm has passed.
 After a severe storm, there is a chance that danger lurks in your yard in places where you might not see it.
-Downed branches can hide power lines, animals that are usually under cover may come out, and structural damage may have occurred.
+Downed branches can hide power lines, animals that are under cover may come out, and structural damage may have occurred.

-Take note of everything you see, including broken windows, power lines, fallen trees, water pooling, and damage to hardscapes, such as bricks or concrete.
-Do not touch anything right away.
-You want to see the full extent of the damage so that you can understand where you want to start.
+Take note of everything you see, including broken windows, power lines, fallen trees, water pooling, and damage to hard scapes, such as bricks or concrete.
+Assess the full extent of the damage so that you can understand where you want to start.

 All homeowners are advised to take photos of any damage because it will help when contacting your home insurance company.
-They will want those pictures and you want to reach out before you move or change anything just to be sure.
+They will want those pictures, and you’ll want to reach out before cleaning up debris.

 2. Inspect the Tree Damage

-After storms, your tree may pose a safety risk–especially if you see large fallen branches, a split tree trunk or a broken tree top.
+Secondly, your tree may pose a safety risk–especially if you see large fallen branches, a split tree trunk, or a broken tree top.
 If there are trees down on your property, you may need to jump into action.
-The primary thing you need to do is check to ensure that your tree hasn’t pulled down any power lines with it.
+The primary thing you need to do is check to ensure that your tree hasn’t pulled down any power lines.

 3. Pick Up The Tree Debris That You Can

-Once you have cleaned up, you may do with the debris however you so please.
-When dry, branches make excellent firewood.
-Or see if your local township will turn them into wood chips.
+Once you have cleaned up, dispose of the debris however you can.
+When dry, branches and twigs make excellent firewood.
+See if your local township will turn and large branches into wood chips.
 As for the leaves, compost them and work them into the soil to improve it.

 4. Clear Any Dangerous Debris

-Next, you want to clean up anything that might cause damage to someone.
-Windows, doors, bird feeders, and other lawn ornaments that have glass might have broken, so you’ll want to be careful and pick up what you can.
+Lastly, clean up anything that might cause damage to someone.
+Be sure to clean up any broken pieces of glass from windows, doors, bird feeders, and other lawn ornaments.
 If you’re able, clear debris from the road and your walkways – as long as you can safely remove it by yourself.
 Remember to wear protective gear!

 5. Do not try to do it all yourself.